Electrician Apprenticeship

 Electrician Salary

-Wages for electricians in Australia in 2026 vary based on the industry and specialisation chosen.
+Qualified electricians in Australia can earn strong wages, with salaries varying depending on industry, location and specialisation.
 On average, a qualified electrician can earn between $95,000 and $115,000 per year.
 (Seek)

-As an Electrician Apprentice, you'll typically be paid under the Electrical, Electronic and Communications Contracting Award or an EBA provided by your employer.
-Apprentice wages step up each year of your apprenticeship, so the longer you train, the more you earn.
-Your actual salary will depend on whether you've completed Year 12, whether you're an adult apprentice, any EBA terms, employer or host benefits, and relevant government support.
+As an apprentice electrician, you'll typically be paid under the Electrical, Electronic and Communications Contracting Award or an EBA provided by your employer.
+Your actual pay will depend on whether you've completed Year 12, whether you're an adult apprentice, any EBA terms, employer or host benefits, and relevant government support.

 Indicative Award wages for an electrical apprentice as at 1 July 2025, ranging from 1st year to 4th year: